neptune-ai/docs/docs/learn-about-neptune/nql.rst

 ^^^^^^^^^^^^^^^
 **AND and OR operators**

-NQL query consists of a number of clauses connected with logical operators.
+An NQL query consists of a number of clauses connected with logical operators.
 For example:

 .. code-block:: mysql

     recall > 0.9 AND learning_rate <= 0.005 AND encoder = ResNet101

-Additionally brackets can be used to control logical operators precedence:
+Additionally, brackets can be used to control logical operators precedence:

 .. code-block:: mysql

     recall > 0.9 AND (learning_rate <= 0.005 OR encoder = ResNet101)

-Notice: ``AND`` operator has a higher precedence than ``OR`` so two following queries are identical:
+Note: The ``AND`` operator has a higher precedence than ``OR``, so the following two queries are identical:

 .. code-block:: mysql